PierreBeucher/ansible.training.crafteo.io/vars.md

 Update `playbook.yml` to define variables:

 ```
-index_content: Hello from playbook!
+apache_hello_message: Hello from playbook!
-www_data_owner: www-data
+apache_data_owner: www-data
-www_data_group: www-data
+apache_data_group: www-data
 ```

 And update tasks so that `index.html` content, owner and group are defined using variables.
 Run the updated playbook.

 ## Use variable with templates